Vulnerability Week UK 2025

 Programme for Vulnerability Week UK 2025

-The below sessions will be hosted as webinars online via zoom unless stated otherwise.
+The sessions below will be hosted as webinars online via Zoom unless stated otherwise.
 The Vulnerability Summit and Charity Walk will be in-person events.

 Monday 23 June 2025